School Counseling

 6. What is the admission process?

 Admission is for the fall semester only.
-Applicants are encouraged to attend an informational session prior to submitting an application.
-Applicants are accepted for full-time or part-time entry into the program.
-Application deadline for the school counseling program is January 14.
+Applicants are accepted for full-time into the program.
+Application deadline for the school counseling program is March 1.

 Applicants applying to our program should follow the university and departmental admissions procedures, including the submission of: